rob-blackbourn/psycho/.demo/youtube-presentation/04-buyers-remorse.md

 # Buyers Remorse

 There was a downside to this.
-You needed to install the build tools, in order to build and develop the project.
+You needed to install the specific build tool, in order to build and develop the project.

-You find a great package; clone it, setup your virtual environment, and then;
+This was a barrier to entry.
+You find an interesting package; clone it, setup your virtual environment, and then; oh.
-oh.
 It uses a build system I don't have.
-Now I need to google the instructions for installing the system, and find out how to use it.
+Shall I bother to find out how to get it set up, or just move on?